A Trick of the Light

 She was no longer on the ship.

 He quickly shoved all Madeline’s belongings that were in the bathroom back into her suitcase, then zipped it up and locked it.
-Condensed their carry-ons into one bag of necessities, he placed the spare on into his suitcase and secured it as well.
+Condensing their necessities into one carry-on bag, Levi placed the other one into his suitcase, locking it up as well.
 All their luggage tags were addressed properly, so Levi was going to abandon them knowing they would get returned eventually.
-Changing quickly into black pants and a snug black t-shirt, Levi grabbed his gear and the remaining carry-on and headed off the ship.
+Changing quickly into black pants and a snug black t-shirt, Levi grabbed his gear and the remaining carry-on he'd just packed and headed off the ship.
 Knowing the truth about the diamond made finding Madeline much more urgent.

 Sometimes the scariest monsters are actually human.